Dependent Care Assistance Program (DCAP)

 How do I submit claims?

-You can begin submitting reimbursement claims for eligible expenses on or after the first day of your plan year, January 1.
+You can submit claims for reimbursement of eligible expenses as soon as the year begins (January 1).
 You can only be reimbursed up to the dollar amount you have in your DCAP account at the time you request reimbursement.
 You may submit claims for services as often as you like, but not until after the services have been provided.

 What happens to my DCAP funds when coverage ends?

-If you terminate employment and have unspent DCAP funds, you may continue to submit claims for eligible expenses through the end of the claims run-out period, so long as the expenses allow you to attend school full-time, look for work, or work full-time.
-Claims may be submitted up to your account balance and must be submitted to Navia Benefit Solutions by March 31 of the following plan year.
-You cannot incur expenses after December 31 of the plan year.
-There are no continuation coverage rights for the DCAP.
+If your employment ends and you have unspent DCAP funds, you may continue to submit claims for eligible expenses through March 31 of the following year, as long as the expenses allow you to attend school full-time, look for work, or work full-time.
+Claims may be submitted up to your account balance.
+You cannot incur expenses after December 31.
+There are no continuation coverage rights for DCAP.

 For more information on when coverage ends, see the DCAP Enrollment Guide on Navia's website.
-You can also call Navia at 1-800-669-3539 or email customerservice@naviabenefits.com.
+You can also contact Navia.

 Contact